 If there is any shortage of new iMacs in the retail channel it wasn’t evident on the expo floor.
 They were everywhere in the Apple booth and beyond.
 The floor didn’t seem as large as the previous venue in Makuhari, but the layout was good with a healthy mix of big guns, special solutions and game vendors.
 I’ll have more on that with part 2 tomorrow.

-Badly dated of course but looking back it’s easy to see how quickly things were changing after iPod appeared as Apple rebuilt itself and the future.
-The old MacWorld Expo business model was dying.
-Apple PR sealed off media access to control their own spin by limiting it to a few select superstar personalities.
-The cozy old Mac user group model of hanging out at the local family owned computer shop quickly gave way to big sleek Apple Stores with Genius Bars.
+Badly dated of course but looking back it’s easy to see how quickly things were changing: the old MacWorld Expo business model was dying.
+The iPod success allowed Apple to rebuild itself and the future.
+Apple PR sealed off media access to a few select superstar personalities.
+The cozy old Mac user group model of hanging out at the local family owned computer shop gave way to big sleek Apple Stores with Genius Bars.

-I doubt many people remember when MacInTouch was great or what it meant back in the day, when personal computers were really personal.
+I doubt many people remember when MacInTouch was important or what it meant back in the day when personal computers were really personal.
 For that reason I will be sad when it finally passes on to the great dark memory hole of the internet.
 It was a good run…thanks for the memories Ric.